 If your breath feels out of control, you’re probably running too fast.
-“Breathing is the most basic form of measuring your effort—people get fancy with heart-rate monitors, but your breath will tell you how hard you’re going,” Kloos explains.
+“Breathing is the most basic form of measuring your effort—people get fancy with heart-rate monitors, but your breath will tell you how hard you’re going,” running coach Tom Kloos explains.
 Sometimes it’s appropriate to be breathing heavily (during interval or hill workouts, for example), but the majority of the time, if you are struggling to get air in, you’re likely pushing more than necessary.
 Simply dial the pace in and relax.

-Use both your mouth and nose.
+Utilize both your mouth and nose.